 Body Contouring FAQs

-Non-invasive body contouring procedures do not require anesthesia, as they are all performed topically and are mostly well tolerated.
+Non-invasive body contouring procedures do not require any anesthesia as they are all performed topically and are mostly well tolerated.
 Minimally invasive procedures will require anesthesia of some kind.
 Local anesthesia is the safest way to perform these procedures.
 You will be awake, but the area being treated will be numb, so you won’t have any discomfort.

-What body contouring procedures is right for me?
+What Body Contouring procedure is right for me?